North Toronto station: Qualities

 The original building measured 75 feet, 9 inches, by 114 feet, 2 inches, with a midway and baggage room built under the tracks that measured 156 feet, 8 inches, by 81 feet, 1 inch, and clock tower was 24 feet, 9 inches, square.
 The clock tower stands 140 feet tall and, estimating from the photographs, the main building is about 50 feet high.
 Once entered, the building only has one floor with the rails elevated by an embankment that allows passage underneath without having to change floors.
 Additions in 2003 added a triangular section to the north side of the building that includes more retail space and a loading dock, pushing the west façade tight to the side walk bordering Yonge Street, and also extending the eastern side of the building to include another loading dock.
 The scale is quite grand and is apparent by the 38 foot high ceiling as one enters into what once was the main waiting area.
 The public areas are at a large scale that tapers once one circulates to the midway under the tracks, and would have opened up again once one were to move up to the platform, because, at the time of construction the embankment built for the tracks would have been one of the higher points in the vicinity.

-The choice of materials is quite monochromatic from the beige Tyndall limestone from Manitoba, the beige, brown and green marble throughout the interior and light brown terrazzo for the flooring.
-There are only a few variations from this palette and are made to be very meaningful.
-They are the ornate white plaster ceilings of the waiting room, and green copper spire of the clock tower.
-Even the steel used for the overpass and the covered area outside are of a similar palette.
-The building is very approachable because of the materials chosen.
-They work well on the large scale to give the building weight and solidity but as one more closely inspects the materiality, the scale will change with the slight rustication of the limestone showing fossil evidence, and the veining of the marble unique in every square foot.
+The building uses a largely monochromatic palette of materials.
+Its exterior is faced in beige Tyndall limestone from Manitoba, while the interior makes extensive use of beige, brown and green marble, with light-brown terrazzo flooring.
+Contrasting elements include the ornate white plaster ceilings of the waiting room and the green copper spire of the clock tower.
+Steelwork used for the overpass and exterior covered areas is finished in similarly muted tones.

+The materials also provide variation in texture and detail.
+The limestone is lightly rusticated and contains visible fossil markings, while the marble displays natural variations in veining.

 The station can be broken down into three main areas: the main building, encompassing the waiting room, ticket office and concourse; the clock tower; and the area underneath the tracks that include the midway and baggage area, leading up to the platforms.